China slams the brakes on Ant Group's $37 billion listing | Business

+At an event last month attended by Chinese regulators, Ma said the financial and regulatory system stifled innovation and must be reformed to fuel growth.
+He also compared the Basel Committee of global banking regulators to "an old man's club".
+Ant believes the public criticism put Ma in the crosshairs of regulators, the person said.
-Ant believes that public criticism put Ma in the crosshairs of regulators, said the person.
-The suspension of the listing reverberated across markets, with Alibaba Group Holding , which owns about a third of Ant, falling 9% in U.S. trading.
-That wiped nearly $76 billion off its value, more than double the amount Ant was planning to raise through its IPO this week.

-"This is a curve ball that has been thrown at us ...
+The suspension reverberated across markets.
+Alibaba Group Holding, which owns about a third of Ant, fell 9% in early U.S. trading, wiping nearly $76 billion off its value, more than double the amount Ant was planning to raise.
+"This is a curveball that has been thrown at us ...
 I don't know what to say," said one banker working on the IPO.

-SHARPER REGULATORY SCRUTINY
+SHARPER SCRUTINY With its unique business model and the absence of rivals in China or elsewhere, analysts say Ant has mainly thrived as a technology platform away from the banking sector's regulations, despite its array of financial products.

+Under draft rules published on Monday by China's central bank and banking regulator, small online lenders must provide at least 30% of any loan they fund jointly with banks.
+A banker in Hong Kong close to other Chinese fintechs said those firms thought the new rules were tailor-made for Ant.
+The banker said Ant may have to split its businesses and make payments, micro-lending, and wealth management separate units.

-Ant was set to go public in Hong Kong and Shanghai on Thursday after raising about $37 billion, including the greenshoe option of the domestic leg, in a record IPO that had attracted leading global investment firms.
-The IPO was also a sensational draw for mom-and-pop investors in China and Hong Kong who bid a record $3 trillion, equivalent to the annual economic output of Britain, for shares in the fintech giant.
-For the Hong Kong leg, retail investors borrowed heavily from banks to buy Ant shares.
+SORRY FOR THE INCONVENIENCE Ant was set to go public in Hong Kong and Shanghai on Thursday after raising about $37 billion - including the so-called greenshoe option of the domestic leg - in a record IPO that had attracted leading global investment firms.

-An official at a Chinese state-backed investment firm, which is also an existing investor in Ant, wondered whether it would be "politically correct" to make fresh investments in the company given its run-in with the regulators.
-APOLOGY FOR INCONVENIENCE
+It was also a sensational draw for mom-and-pop investors in China and Hong Kong who bid a record $3 trillion, equivalent to the annual economic output of Britain, while for the Hong Kong leg retail investors borrowed heavily from banks to buy shares.
+An official at a Chinese state-backed investment firm, which is also an existing investor in Ant, wondered whether it would be "politically correct" to make fresh investments in the company given its regulatory run-in.

 CICC and China Securities Co, co-sponsors for Ant's STAR IPO, did not immediately respond to requests for comment.
 U.S. banks JPMorgan and Citigroup declined to comment, while Morgan Stanley did not immediately respond to a request for comment.
 The three Western banks are co-sponsors of Ant's Hong Kong IPO along with CICC.